QASymphony/appium-samples/README.md

 Install below components in order for the sample to work

 For iOS (MacOS only)
-- Xcode 11.0 or later must be installed in the same machine with Automation Host
+- Xcode 11.0 or later must be installed in the same Mac machine with Automation Host
 - iOS Platform version: 13.0.
 Device name: iPhone 11 Pro Max.
 You can view and change these capabilties in the [helpers.py](https://github.com/QASymphony/appium-samples/blob/master/python/test/helpers.py) (look for the IOS_BASE_CAPS) to fit your test environment

-For Android (MacOS or Windows)
+For Android *
 - Java 8 (or later) and Android Studio 3.5.0 or later must be installed in the same machine with Automation Host
 - Android platform version: 10.0+.
 Device name: Pixel 3 API 29.
 You can view and change these capabilties in the helpers.py (look for the ANDROID_BASE_CAPS) to fit your test environment
 Other Pre-requisites Components: